interlay/interlay.github.io/docs/getting-started/interbtc.md

 ### Multi-Collateral System

-Thereby, Vault operators can freely choose to lock collateral in any of the assets whitelisted by [protocol governance](/getting-started/interbtc?id=governance).
+Vault operators can freely choose to lock collateral in any of the assets whitelisted by [protocol governance](/getting-started/interbtc?id=governance).
 Each Vault is then associated with one specific collateral asset - and a single operator can maintain an unlimited amount of Vaults.
 Each collateral asset currency has a governance-set threshold determining how much of it can be locked as collateral in the system.
 Once this threshold is reached, new Vaults must pick from other collateral assets, or request to increase the threshold with protocol governance.

 For users, the distinction between collaterals only becomes relevant when redeeming interBTC for BTC.
 Users can pick specific Vaults (one or multiple) for the redeem process - and are reimbursed in these specific Vault's collateral in case of failure.

 Read more about the collateral system and re-balancing in the [Collateral section of the Vault page](/vault/overview?id=collateral).